ForestOfLight/skyoobguide/docs/movement/single-player.md

 Placeable Prop
 {: .label .label-green }

+{: .new }
+> This trick has been updated for the 0.20.5 patch!

-Simply tap the prop icon in your emote menu while away from any placeable surfaces and it’ll spawn in midair.
+Simply preform a little drag with the prop icon in your emote menu while away from any placeable surfaces and your prop will spawn in midair.
 The prop will place a short distance away from you in the direction your camera is facing.
 If you get your camera right, you can place the table right in front of you and land on it while actively flying.
+Cannot be preformed with a controller.

-<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/qdk9ep?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>
+<div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/uxec18?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 ---

 ## Vertical Flight

 This is a difficult yet useful trick for any speedy candle runner.
 It lets you take off in flight mode straight from the ground and fly vertically into the air.
 It will take some practice to pull off and some more to pull off consistently, but it has immediate implications for shortcuts.
-This glitch can be performed both on the ground or in the air.
+This trick can be performed both on the ground and in the air.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/3thftn?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>